CMoreno04/FilmQueryProject/README.md

 - GitHub

 ### Lessons Learned
-- Double check the prepared statements, make sure the statement is getting the necessary information and making the necessary joints in accordance to the method.
+- Double check the prepared statements, make sure the statement is getting the correct information and making the necessary joints in accordance to the method.
 - Make tailored SQL prepared statements for each method, this will prevent confusion and also the query of unnecessary information.
 - This project helped me to conceptualize and practice the union between Java and SQL, it was a very fun but challenging project.